 I hope this gives some food for thought, if this all looks a bit scary.
 It isn’t!
 Its fun and can be a great journey.
 If you would like to ask a question please feel free to do so.

-Maintaining a large bespoke website can be very time consuming.
-Using “include” can take the website to the next stage of modular design.
+Maintaining a large bespoke brochure website can be very time-consuming as based on experience.
+Using PHP “include” can take the website to the next stage of modular design and streamline your workload.

 It will save hours!!!

-As a basic example we are going to make a footer.
+As a basic example, we are going to make a footer.
 We will have a master or ‘main’ document that will “include” – pull in, integrate, import a file from your website.
+This file will be a footer.

 This tutorial/experiment will assume you already have prior knowledge of setting your website up with root folders etc, if you need some more help with this please follow these tutorials.